nielsbaloe/vertxui/README.md

 		assertTrue(a.tag().equals("H1"));
 	}

 If you really need the DOM (I can't think of a good case that easily, but you might), that's possible too (but it's absolutely not advised because it's slower).
-Vertxui then first compiles to javascript and then runs your java test inside a real representative headless 100%-java browser.
+Vertxui first compiles to javascript and then runs your java test inside a real representative headless 100%-java browser.
 Thanks to a register-and-run procedure, you decide when and which javascript tests are run, so you are absolutely free to mix java and javascript execution in your test.
 Do not add a constructor, because that will be run in jUnit and in the browser ;) .
 Use runJS and registerJS as follows:

 	public class WithDom extends TestDOM {